-Whatever Happened To ...
+Whatever Happened To...
 The Millennials Who Started A School For Boko Haram Escapees?

 The project has grown, too.
 It now has a board and 30 volunteers — up from 12 — handling administrative, welfare, fundraising, communications, legal and project management activities.

 In June, the Israeli Embassy in Abuja, after hearing about the group, approached them and donated 70 computer tablets.
-A month later, the embassy gave five children a chance to attend a local summer school to learn coding, robotics, web design, animation, app development and financial literacy.
+A month later, an Abuja-based learning center gave five children a chance to attend their summer school to learn coding, robotics, web design, animation, app development and financial literacy.

 During the semester, the nonprofit works with at least 100 children back at the camp after school.